 - take your pharmacy's preprinted label to identify the medication and keep the original prescription-labeled box with you when traveling

-- be sure you have enough medication before leaving, as you will not be able to get refills
+- be sure you have enough medication before leaving on your trip, as refills of this drug are not readily available

 Will I have to go back to the doctor?

 Patients should attend all follow-up appointments when using this drug, because the doctor may need to monitor heart rate and blood pressure to ensure no problems are occurring.

 In the case of children, they may check their weight and height, as the medication can sometimes affect a child's growth.